Variational Autoencoders for Anomalous Jet Tagging: Semi-Supervision -- OE-VAE

-For OE-VAEs, there are two goals at the same time: increasing sensitivity to OoD samples and decorrelating jet mass from the anomaly score.
-So there are two efforts within: the first is to induce more discriminative representation learning using exposed outliers; the second is to subtract mass from the discriminative information.
-If we gain better performance while decorrelating jet mass, that means the model is learning more discriminative information orthogonal to jet mass than the baseline DisCo-VAEs.
-If the induced extra discriminative information exceeds the information within jet mass, we get even higher AUCs than the naive VAEs.
-That's exactly the case for $W$ jets: the AUCs of OE-VAEs are even higher than that of non-decorrelated VAEs.
-Since we employed directly $W$ as outliers exposed, the learned model is most sensitive to it than other test signals.
+Both MSE-OE-VAE and KL-OE-VAE give similar improved performance.
+The first observation is that the $W$ tagging performance is immediately improved.
+Respectively, a few test sets such as top have lower AUCs compared with VAE.
+This is mainly due to the extra mass decorrelation since mass decorrelation generally drops the AUCs of high mass jets.
+Comparing within mass-decorrelated models, the semi-supervised OE scenario gains better discrimination for top jets than the baseline DisCo-VAEs.
+Solely comparing the AUCs in the full spectrum, OE-VAEs outperform DisCo-VAEs in all the test sets.
+There are two efforts within OE-VAEs: the first is to induce more informative representation learning using exposed outliers; the second is to subtract jet mass from the discriminative information.
+If we gain better anomaly detection performance while decorrelating jet mass, that means the model is learning more discriminative information orthogonal to jet mass than the baseline DisCo-VAEs.
+If the induced extra discriminative information exceeds the information within the jet mass, we get even higher AUCs than the naive VAEs.
+That's exactly the case for $W$ jets: the AUCs of OE-VAEs are even higher than that of non-decorrelated VAEs. \footnote{i.e., signals similar to the outliers exposed will gain even further sensitivity improvement despite the jet mass is decorrelated from the anomaly score.} Since we employed directly $W$ as outliers exposed, the learned model is most sensitive to it than other test signals.

-We then examine the mass decorrelation effects for OE-VAEs.
-The results are shown in Fig. \ref{fig:mdeco_oe} for MSE-OE-VAE and KL-OE-VAE respectively.
-Excellent mass decorrelation effects are achieved in both scenarios.
-One thing to keep in mind is that only outlier exposed metrics can be used for mass-decorrelated taggers.
-The equivalent ``planing'' effects only affects one space: the input space or the latent space.
-One should match the anomaly metric with the OE training scenario, i.e., if one trains OE in the input space, then accordingly using the input space MSE as the anomaly score will provide the desired mass decorrelation.

 \paragraph{DisCo-VAE v.s.
 OE-VAE}